muratk3n/thirdwave/en/README.md

 ---

-YOu could certainly make that case for fascism, communism, or any -ism that did not work, couldn't you?
-These -isms[ didn't work bcz they are too far removed from reality and it took too much effort to prop them up rather than throwing them out, in many places in the world.
+You could certainly make that case for fascism, odd religious orders, or any -ism that did not work, couldn't you?
+But faied -isms fail bcz they are too far removed from reality and it takes too much effort to prop them up rather than throwing them out.

 "If everyone believed X then it would be ok"